 Post 93 represents the 29th Division Association in Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, Vermont, Wisconsin, Illinois, Puerto Rico, Pennsylvania, New Jersey, Maryland, Colorado, Virginia, Georgia, California, Oregon, Oklahoma, Florida, South Carolina, Texas, West Virginia, Indiana and North Carolina.

 However, our membership also crosses borders and oceans.
-Post members include those from Canada, France, the Netherlands, Switzerland, Belgium and the United Kingdom.
+Post members include those from Canada, France, the Netherlands, Australia, Belgium and the United Kingdom.
 Many of our European members have adopted and care for the graves of 29th Division members killed in World War II.

 Veterans from World War II and those with more recent service are represented, along with many children and grandchildren of 29ers who served.

 Monument in Saint Clair sur l’Elle, Normandy